MicrosoftDocs/windows-dev-docs/windows-apps-src/design/devices/designing-for-tv.md

 Nested UI exposes nested actionable items enclosed inside a container UI element where both the nested item as well as the container item can take independent focus from each other.

 Nested UI works well for some input types, but not always for gamepad and remote, which rely on XY navigation.
 Be sure to follow the guidance in this topic to ensure that your UI is optimized for the 10-foot environment, and that the user can access all interactable elements easily.
-One common solution is to place nested UI elements in a `ContextFlyout` (see [CommandBar and ContextFlyout](#commandbar-and-contextflyout)).
+One common solution is to place nested UI elements in a `ContextFlyout`.

 For more information on nested UI, see [Nested UI in list items](../controls-and-patterns/nested-ui.md).